lllllll-llll-llllll/dlive_videos/README.txt

-autoit script to download DLive vods as mp4 using ffmpeg videos are downloaded into subfolders of the script directory
+autoit script to download DLive vods as mp4 using ffmpeg using the stream url videos are downloaded into subfolders of the script directory
     (script / username / video)